kubernetes/website/content/zh-cn/docs/tasks/administer-cluster/manage-resources/memory-constraint-namespace.md

 performs these steps:

-* If any container in that Pod does not specify its own memory request and limit, the control plane assig nthe default memory request and limit to that container.
+* If any container in that Pod does not specify its own memory request and limit, the control plane assigns the default memory request and limit to that container.

 * Verify that every container in that Pod requests at least 500 MiB of memory.